 1. We Say No to Early Vaccines, especially the Hepatitis B vaccine given immediately after birth

-The Hep B vaccine falls into the “eye goop” category for us, which I mentioned in the last post on labor and delivery procedures.
+The routine poke for a disease that usually only ravages sexually active adults falls into the “eye goop” category for us, which I mentioned in the last post on labor and delivery procedures.
 There is zero chance of an STD in my body, so why bother?
 I always ask, “Is this necessary?”

-Every time we make one of the dozen or so different vaccine decisions, it’s one of the hardest parts of parenting.
-I don’t relish that part, nor do I think I have all the answers.
+Every time we make one of the dozen or so different decisions about these routine interventions that happen at birth and regular check ups, it’s one of the hardest parts of parenting.
+I don’t relish that, nor do I think I have all the answers.
 We’re completely sure we’re doing the right thing.
-(And we’ve experienced one of the diseases we could have vaccinated against, too – brought home, ironically, by child number one…the fully vaccinated one.)
+(And we’ve experienced one of the diseases we have a shot for, too – brought home, ironically, by child number one…the fully vaccinated one.)

 2. All artificial nipples, including pacifiers and bottles for the first month